yaskovdev/blog/posts/time-zones-explained.md

 The world is not plane.
 In reality, we live on a surface of a planet called Earth.
 The planet rotates around its axis.

 We want our UTC clock to be synchronized with the Earth rotation (TODO: reason?).
-This means that after every equal interval of time the Earth should rotate to the same position that was the interval of time before (TODO: what we want/what we have illustration).
+This means that after every equal interval of time the Earth should rotate to the same position that was in the beginning of the interval (TODO: what we want/what we have illustration).
 But, unfortunately, the rotation of the Earth is not even: it slows down, just a bit.
 It even *could* speed up, theoretically.
 But in practice it always slows down.
-What can we can to not have difference between the Earth rotation and UTC accumulated?
+What can we do to not have the difference between the Earth rotation and UTC accumulated?

 Let's constantly monitor the difference.
 And once it reaches 0.9 seconds, let's "stop" our UTC clock for one second to let the Earth to catch up.
 Such "stop" can be achieved by introducing minutes that have 61 seconds.
 As a result, the statement "a minute has 60 seconds" is false.
-On the other hand, we achieved the desired synchronization.
-This additional second is called *leap second*.
+On the other hand, we achieve the desired synchronization.
+This additional 61st second is called *leap second*.

 Potentially, a minute can have 59, 60 or 61 seconds.
-Most of minutes have 60 seconds.
-Some of them have 61 seconds.
+Most of minutes have 60.
+Some of them have 61.
 There *could be* minutes which have 59 seconds.
 But in practice this is very unlikely to happen: the Earth rotation is slowing down.

 By the way, the statement "an hour has 60 minutes" is perfectly true, there are no "leap minutes", thanks god.
 But obviously "an hour has 3600 seconds" is false: can have more (and, theoretically, even less).

-OK, now, after we introduced the second type of minutes (longer minutes), we can finally assume that the Earth rotates evenly.
+OK, now, after we introduced the second type of minutes (longer ones), we can finally assume that the Earth rotates evenly.
 Of course, in reality it is not true, but our "complication" with the leap seconds allows us to continue *as if* it was true.
 Whenever we use a term "minute", we refer to a "normal" minute, which has 60 seconds.

 ##### Does it mean I might see something like 23:59:60 on my clock?